 - irritable bowel syndrome (IBS)

-- have blood or mucus in your diarrhoea
+- have blood in your diarrhoea

 - have recently travelled abroad